aftabh4004/dockerprojectIIEC-RISE/README.md

 2. default-jdk (this will install jdk)
 3. vim
 4. unzip

-Download which is mandatory for doing Java Database connectivity.
+Download mysql-connector which is mandatory for doing Java Database connectivity.
 Go to root and type

 ```shell